 Eye Level is the blog of the Smithsonian American Art Museum and Renwick Gallery.
 Publishing behind-the-scenes museum stories since 2005.

-E. Carmen Ramos, curator of Latino Art at SAAM is currently in Mexico to research her upcoming exhibition on the acclaimed 20th-century Mexican artist Rufino Tamayo’s lengthy residence and production in New York City, Tamayo: the New York Years.
-This is Carmen's third post from Mexico.
-Stay tuned for more updates from the road.
+E. Carmen Ramos, curator of Latino Art at SAAM, was recently in Mexico to research her upcoming exhibition on the acclaimed 20th-century Mexican artist Rufino Tamayo’s lengthy residence and production in New York City.
+This is the sixth and final post Carmen scribed from the road.
+The exhibition Tamayo: The New York Years will open at SAAM November 3, 2017.
+Read all of Carmen's notes from her research trip.

 What do artists Johannes Vermeer, Jean-Michel Basquiat, and Frida Kahlo all have in common?
 They are all featured in this summer's artist film program at SAAM.

 "Everything you can do with a pencil you can do with a stick," artist Patrick Dougherty remarked the other evening at a talk in the Renwick's Grand Salon, as he likened his craft to the art of drawing.

 "Martin Puryear: Multiple Dimensions," opening today at SAAM, is a homecoming for the artist, and the opportunity for us to take a deeper look at Puryear's career.